zhang373/zhang373.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 One Cooperation paper submitted to CSCW 2025, Thanks to my coauthors!
 - *2024.09*: &nbsp;🎉🎉 We get Prof. Gan’s follwing up $1m Grant!
 Congratulations wenshuo(yeah this is me), teammates( jindu, haobo) and PI(linping, jun)!
 - *2024.08*: &nbsp;🎉🎉 I went to HKUST as a year one Ph.D. student.
 Hope to see you guys!
 - *2024.07*: &nbsp;🎉🎉 I got my B.S. degree in Automation, the Department of Electronic and Information Engineering, XJTU!